auxesis/junk/ikea_kitchen/README.markdown

 When building a shopping list, it will:

 - Prefer store locations that have the most of an item in stock
+- Split items across multiple stores if the required item quantity can't be fulfilled at a single store
 - Print a warning if it's unable to find enough stock of an item
 - Only use store locations for New South Wales